Wake Forest University: University Corporate Center

 Built as the world headquarters for Reynolds Tobacco Company, RJR Nabisco donated the more than 500000 ft2 building to Wake Forest University in 1987.
 Now known as the University Corporate Center, the building is located off Reynolds Boulevard, near campus, and houses the following University offices: Information Systems, Finance Systems, Procurement Services, and Financial and Accounting Services.
 Aon Consulting, BB&T, and Pepsi are also tenants.

 Charlotte

-The School of Business established a satellite campus in Charlotte, North Carolina, in 1995; in January 2001, it moved into a 30000 ft2, award-winning facility on North College Street in Uptown.
+The School of Business established a satellite campus in Charlotte, North Carolina, in 1995; in January 2001, it moved into a 30000 ft2, award-winning facility on North College Street in Uptown Charlotte.

 The Charlotte Center offers two part-time MBA programs (Evening and Saturday), continuing legal education courses, continuing professional education courses, executive education, Lunch & Learn, and speaker events.
 Certificate programs offered at the Charlotte Center include business management for nonprofits, sustainability, financial planning and negotiations.
 The center also hosts corporate retreats and serves as an educational and gathering space for students and alumni in the greater Charlotte area.

 The university began offering a small set of general summer school classes at the Charlotte campus in the summer of 2014.